cabforum/code-signing/docs/CSBR.md

 The validity period for a Code Signing Certificate issued to a Subscriber or Signing Service MUST NOT exceed 39 months.

 The Timestamp Certificate validity period MUST NOT exceed 135 months.
 The Timestamp Certificate Key Pair MUST meet the requirements in [Section 6.1.5](#615-key-sizes).
-The Timestamp Certificate Private Key usage period is no greater than 15 months from the date of Timestamp Certificate issuance.
+The CA or Timestamp Authority SHALL NOT use a Private Key associated with a Timestamp Certificate more than 15 months after the `notBefore` date of a Timestamp Certificate.

 Effective April 15, 2025, Private Keys associated with Timestamp Certificates issued for greater than 15 months MUST be removed from the Hardware Crypto Module protecting the Private Key within 18 months after issuance of the Timestamp Certificate.
 For Timestamp Certificates issued on or after June 1, 2024, the CA SHALL log the removal of the Private Key from the Hardware Crypto Module through means of a key destruction ceremony performed by the CA and witnessed and signed-off by at least two Trusted Roles.